 So please practice writing codes using an online editor and install one of the editors to write code on your laptop.

-In Java, you can be asked to write programs using Java Collections, Thread, Concurrency.
+In Java, you can be asked to write programs using Java Collections, Thread, and Concurrency.

 In Java, you should be hands-on with Map, Set, Cuncuurent, Thread, Synchronization techniques, Mutex, Semaphore, Cyclic Barrer, CountDown Latch, Locks, Executors, Tasks, etc.